snowplow-archive/snowplow.github.com/_posts/2016-03-15-snowplow-r78-great-hornbill-released.md

 <h2 id="help">11.
 Getting help</h2>

-For more details on this release, please check out the [R78 Great Hornbill][snowplow-release] on GitHub.
+For more details on this release, please check out the [release notes][snowplow-release] on GitHub.

 If you have any questions or run into any problems, please [raise an issue][issues] or get in touch with us through [the usual channels][talk-to-us].